Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 ## Controller Contract

 A controller that ignores these rules will damage real state.
-Encode them in the agent that reads the JSON.
+Encode them in the agent that reads the data.

 1. Never act on an element with confidence below 0.6.
 Log it and skip it.
 2. Never act on type code_content or text_label.
 They are context, not targets.
 3. Map the action field to exactly one primitive: click is a single click at center; double_click is a double click; type is click then send keystrokes; none means do nothing.
 4. Always click center, never a corner.
 Clamp center to the image bounds before clicking.
+5. Treat cursor as a snapshot taken at capture time.
+If the agent moves the pointer between capture and action, the cursor object is stale; re-query or re-capture before relying on it.
+6. Trust cursor.control_type fully for "what is under the pointer right now"; it is read from the OS, not inferred from pixels.
+Use it to confirm hover-triggered menus and tooltips.
+7. If cursor.over_element_id is set, the pointer already rests on that element; for a hover-only action you may skip the move, and for a click you may click without re-locating.
-5. After every action, re-capture and re-run analysis.
+8. After every action, re-capture and re-run analysis.
 Confirm the expected change happened (title changed, a menu appeared, text was entered) before the next action.
 If nothing changed, the click missed; retry at most once, then stop.
-6. If screen_state.has_dialog or has_popup is true, handle the overlay first; never click through it.
+9. If screen_state.has_dialog or has_popup is true, handle the overlay first; never click through it.
-7. If screen_state.has_loading is true, wait and re-capture; never act on a half-rendered screen.
+10. If screen_state.has_loading is true, wait and re-capture; never act on a half-rendered screen.
-8. Keep a per-session memory keyed by (active_window.title, type, text).
+11. Keep a per-session memory keyed by (active_window.title, type, text).
 If the same logical element worked before, prefer its last known center over a fresh low-confidence detection.

 ## Accuracy Analysis

 - Coordinate accuracy: pixel-perfect, within 1 to 3 pixels, resolution-independent, no calibration.
-Unchanged and intact.
 - Text accuracy: 95 to 99 percent after contrast normalization and regex cleaning; theme-independent.
-Unchanged and improved on low-contrast text.
-- Classification accuracy: control-type-first classification plus reconciliation removes the editor-tab-as-input and line-number-as-input failures.
-The confidence field makes remaining uncertainty explicit and actionable.
+- Classification accuracy: control-type-first classification plus reconciliation removes the editor-tab-as-input and line-number-as-input failures; the confidence field makes remaining uncertainty explicit and actionable.
+- Cursor accuracy: position and the control under it are exact, read from the OS at capture instant.
-- Token efficiency: filtering removes code lines, line numbers, terminal echo, and static labels, typically cutting the element list by 80 to 90 percent.
+- Token efficiency: filtering removes code lines, line numbers, terminal echo, and static labels, typically cutting the element list by 80 to 90 percent; the cursor adds a single small object.

 ## Known Scaling Limitations

 - CPU inference is 70 to 90 seconds per frame.
 This is a perception layer for deliberate automation, not a real-time loop.
 - Text under roughly 10 pixels, thin anti-aliased fonts, and text over busy wallpapers can still be missed even after contrast normalization.
 - Apps that draw their own UI without an accessibility tree (some games, canvas-only web apps, custom Electron builds) return an empty control type, dropping those elements to the 0.40 tier, which the contract then refuses to act on.
 That is correct behavior: the system declines to guess rather than click blindly.
+- The cursor object is a single-instant snapshot; between capture and action the user or another process may move the pointer, so the controller must re-query before acting on it.
 - Multi-monitor setups require ImageGrab.grab(all_screens=True) plus per-monitor DPI handling; only single-monitor is tested.
 - The keyword heuristic list is English-only.
 Non-English UI text falls back to control type, which is why classification by control type is mandatory rather than optional.